codefellows/seattle-swift-501n1/class-11/README.md

 ## Technical Requirements
  * Create a new repository properly set up with a license, README, and `.gitignore`, and clone to local machine
- * Working on a non-master branch, called `monday-lab`, with regular commit history
+ * Working on a non-master branch, called `class-11-lab`, with regular commit history
  * Enable CloudKit in your applications *Capabilities*, we will continue to build this out tomorrow.
  * Layout an `imageView` in the center of the screen using Auto Layout and give it a placeholder image.
    	* The placeholder image should be added to the asset catalog and should have all appropriate sizes added(1x,2x,3x).